More is less in unpercolated active solids

 The phenomena we uncover here are also reminiscent of recent work on vanishing non-reciprocity upon coarse-graining active fluids~\cite{dinelliNonreciprocityScalesActive2023}, albeit with a distinct physical mechanism.
-This commonality invites the question of a fluidic analogue to the percolation of active units, and highlights the subtleties of predicting the large-scale properties of active networks: our results form an amusing analogue to Braess' paradox~\cite{nicolaouMechanicalMetamaterialsNegative2012}, in which adding more roads to a network increases travel times, or indeed adding more struts to a bridge makes it weaker.
+This commonality invites the question of a fluidic analogue to the percolation of active units~\cite{jorgeActiveHydraulicsLaws2024}, and highlights the subtleties of predicting the large-scale properties of active networks: our results form an amusing analogue to Braess' paradox~\cite{nicolaouMechanicalMetamaterialsNegative2012,ducarmeExoticMechanicalProperties2025}, in which adding more roads to a network increases travel times, or indeed adding more struts to a bridge makes it weaker.
 Recent analogues to active matter in quantum and optomechanical platforms observe many-body synchronised states which are powered by non-reciprocity~\cite{raskatlaContinuousSpaceTimeCrystal2024, hanaiNonreciprocalFrustrationTime2024}.
 An exciting future question is to ask whether an analogous active percolation transition exists in this quantum context.

 \acknowledgments{\textit{Acknowledgments}---We thank Edan Lerner and Moumita Das for helpful discussions.
-J.B. acknowledges funding from the European Union’s Horizon research and innovation programme under the Marie Sklodowska-Curie Grant Agreement No. 101106500.
+J.B.~acknowledges funding from the European Union’s Horizon research and innovation programme under the Marie Sklodowska-Curie Grant Agreement No. 101106500.
 This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).
+A.S.~acknowledges funding from UKRI through award No.~EP/T000961/1.
 Codes and data supporting this study are available in a public Zenodo repository at https://doi.org/10.5281/zenodo.15241055. }